DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

   services.AddSingleton<StorageCleanerSettings>(storageCleanerSettings);
   ```

-  > Keep in mind that .NET is a managed environment and unused memory is freed only during garbage collection.
+  > Keep in mind that .NET is a managed environment, so data unloaded to the disk storage remains in memory until garbage collection.
 Refer to the [Fundamentals of garbage collection](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals) article for more information.

 ## Manage Database Connections